rhdunn/cainteoir-engine/docs/langdb-format.md

 The `match` field defines a sequence of characters that results in a match for this character class.
 This can be a single ASCII character, a UTF-8 character containing multiple bytes, or a sequence of ASCII/UTF-8 characters.

+An entry with a `match` value of `0` is used to indicate the end of the classdef.

 ## Letter-to-Phoneme Rules